-It has been a massive year for RG Dynamics with a diverse array of clients coming on board; the creation of new programs, keynotes and workshops and the lovely Nia starting with us in April as our Client Services Manager!
+It has been a massive year for RG Dynamics with a diverse array of clients coming on board, creating new programs, keynotes and workshops and the lovely Nia starting with us in April as our Client Services Manager!

 2018 – a year of blessings